PotapenkoEugene/Microdochium_genome_assembly/README.md

 2. Filter_contamination_blobtools2_Pipe_2

-Schould be run in directory of spades output: ...preassembly/corrected.
+Should be run in directory of spades output: ...preassembly/corrected.
 Position arguments: 1) filtred_contigs_name_list.
 Extracts contigs based on list of names of trusted contigs, aligns reads to trusted contigs, extracts mapped reads, makes spades assembly and finnaly makes basic quality check.

 3. RepeatMasking

-Schould be run in directory of RepeatModeler.
+Should be run in directory of RepeatModeler.
 Position arguments: 1) contigs.fa.
 Builds databases and runs RepeatModeler on it (ncbi).
 Then runs RepeatMasker in slow mode.

 4. AUGUSTUS_training